 How do I know if a website is violating Amazon’s policies?

 Amazon’s policy documents can be very confusing and difficult to interpret.
 Luckily for you – I’ve spent the last couple of years scouring over Amazon policies and making sure I obtained clarity on anything that was questionable.
-I’ve written several blog posts that highlight some of the most common compliance violations that lots of sites make.
+I’ve written several blog posts that highlight some of the most common compliance violations that lots of sites make such as displaying out-of-date pricing or the Amazon Prime logo.
 Take a look at any of these posts to learn more…

 - 7 Successful Amazon Affiliate Websites (Find out which ones are breaking the rules!)